 They did not realize Abram's forces had withdrawn and they were fighting themselves.
 It was a rout and the survivors started running north in a disorganized mob.
 The Amorite kings with Abram were shocked that for some reason these battle hardened troops had become confused and their battle prowess had been turned on each other.
 The Lord God smiled; "You will see more of My power!"

 Abram's tiny army pursued and violently cut down any groups of stragglers they found.
 At a place 133 miles north (V.15) called Hobah which was west (left hand) of a small village that would become known as Damascus, Syria in the future; Abram somehow discerned Chedorlaomer's route of travel, night attacked them with great slaughter and pursued the remnant in their panicked, wild, mad dash back south from where they had just come.
-You can't escape God!
+You cannot escape God!

 The 3 Amorite kings had never seen anything like it.
 Abram's forces were tireless, they were experts with their weapons and slaughtered without mercy; but still, it was extremely odd the Hebrews suffered no casualties and the way Abram's impossibly "good luck" had held; "My brothers perhaps there is something to Abram's strange, invisible God Who he says controls all things!".
 The Chaldeans, running back south, found themselves back in the valley of Shaveh (plain of a double city).
 (V.17) That's where Abram ran the Chaldeans to ground in a last ditch stand and there he slaughtered Chedorlaomer and the other 3 kings.